Reference

 }Gotchas:

-tools.sandbox.tools.alsoAllowdoes not work with the default policy (mergeAlsoAllowPolicy()requires an explicit baseallowarray).
-Must useallowwith the full list.sandbox.toolsat agent level is invalid config.
+tools.sandbox.tools.alsoAllownow works (2026.3.28+) and can extend the default policy without specifying the full list.
+On older versions it did not work — useallowwith the full list if targeting older versions.sandbox.toolsat agent level is invalid config.
 Correct path:agents.list[].tools.sandbox.tools(under the agent’stoolskey).- Verify with:

 openclaw sandbox explain --agent <id> --session "<session-key>"